rust-lang/rfcs/text/0000-is-sorted.md

 - improve readbility of the code by clearly showing the author's intent,
 - and encourage to write more unit tests and/or pre-/post-condition checks.

-Another proof of the usefulness of such a function is the inclusion in the standard library of many other languages:
+Another proof of this functions' usefulness is the inclusion in the standard library of many other languages:
 C++'s [`std::is_sorted`](http://en.cppreference.com/w/cpp/algorithm/is_sorted),
 Go's [`sort.IsSorted`](https://golang.org/pkg/sort/#IsSorted),